-Table 4.10 shows that at-risk of poverty rates in the baseline year of 2015 are well in line with those reported by EUROSTAT for year 2016 (i.e. 2015 incomes).
-The worst fit between EUSILC and EUROMOD for the 50% median equivalized income poverty threshold (ratio of 0.96) is due to over-estimation of disposable income for the first income decile shown in Table 4.9.
-In general, the higher the poverty line, the better match there is between EUROMOD and Eurostat estimates, i.e. discrepancy of 1-2% for 60% median threshold and at only around 1% overestimation for 70% median threshold.
+Table 4.10 shows that at-risk of poverty rates in the baseline year of 2014 are well in line with those reported by EUROSTAT for year 2015 (i.e. 2014 incomes).
+The worst fit between EUSILC and EUROMOD for the 40% median equivalized income poverty threshold (ratio of 0.94) is due to over-estimation of disposable income for the first income decile shown in Table 4.9.
+In general, the higher the poverty line, the better match there is between EUROMOD and Eurostat estimates, i.e. discrepancy of 4-6% for 60% median threshold and at only around 1-2% for 70% median threshold).

-Decomposition of at-risk of poverty level by age (using a 60% of median household disposable income poverty line) shows a slightly higher degree of over-estimation among older working age groups of 50-64 (ratio of 1.02 for 2015) and within the age group of 65+ years old (ratio of 0.94 in 2015).
+Decomposition of at-risk of poverty level by age (using a 60% of median household disposable income poverty line) shows a higher degree of underestimation among youth (ratio of 0.83 for 2014) and within the age group of 65+ years old (ratio of 0.92 in 2013).
 The latter might be due to the fact that pensioners are concentrated around the poverty line.
-As for older working age groups, external statistics show slightly lower poverty risk levels in this group.
+As for youth, external statistics show considerably higher poverty risk levels in this group.
+It may be assumed that the decrease of unemployment and improving labour market situation (see table 4.2) primarily affected and improved the situation of young people in Lithuania.

 EUROMOD captures poverty risk levels relatively well for the prime age population and children.
-EUROMOD estimates for years beyond those available in Eurostat imply increasing poverty rates at all thresholds between 2015 and 2017, followed by a decrease in 2018.
-The latter mainly affects children and young adults and can be attributed to the same political effort discussed in the previous section, i.e. introduction of the universal child benefits, further increase in the general tax allowance, increase of the level of the state supported income, etc.
+EUROMOD estimates for years beyond those available in Eurostat imply increasing poverty rates at all thresholds between 2015 and 2017.
+This would mainly affect those aged 65 years and over, while younger population is getting relatively better off as the economic growth resumes.
+Slight decrease in poverty risk is estimated for children in 2016 and 2017.